Latest Blog Posts

 There has been a letter circulating written by Dr. Frank Shallenberger emphasizing the uncertainty and alleged danger of the COVID vaccine.
 However, much of the information is either blatantly false or taken out of context.
 Dr. Sana Zekri, MD provides a point-by-point response to the claims in the letter.

-I’m a PhD in Genetics / MD-PhD student who likes to help people understand science.
+I’m Dr. Kristen Panthagani.
+I’m an MD-PhD student who holds a PhD in Genetics, and I like to help people understand science.
 I saw a lot of people getting unnecessarily confused by inaccurate claims flying around, and I started this blog to help clarify some of those things.